quicbit-js/test-kit/readme.md

 An improved data-driven test experience using [tap][tap-link] or [tape][tape-link].

 Enriches tape or tap (your choice) with productivity functions.
-Most notable is tableAssert(), which shows coverage cases more clearly and improves test output as well.
+Most notable is table_assert(), which shows coverage cases more clearly and improves test output as well.

 test-kit adds new functions to the callback argument (named 't', below), where they are most accessible in your tests.